Ultimate Guide To WordPress RSS

 View The Content Of Your RSS Feeds

-As mentioned previously, all that’s required to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that reads and translates feeds into readable content.
+As mentioned previously, to view the content of a feed, you need to copy the feed’s URL to your clipboard and paste it into an application that can translate feeds into readable content.

 Let’s show you how this works.

-(Search for a ’subscribe to feed’ button or link.
-Image source: http://www.yourcoffeeguru.com)
+(Search for a ‘subscribe’ link.
+Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-If you want, you can check what the RSS feed contains by pasting the URL of the feed into a feed reader …
+If you want, you can check what the feed contains by pasting the URL of the feed into an online feed reader …

 Paste your URL of your feed into a feedreader to view the content.

-(Paste your feed URL into a feedreader to view the content.
-Image: http://feedreader.com/online)
+(Paste the URL of your feed into a feed reader to view the content.
+Source: Feedreader)

-Let’s show you how to add content from another website or blog’s RSS feeds to yours.
+Let’s show you how to add content from other websites to your WordPress site.

-As mentioned earlier, no matter what industry you are in, you could easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply importing their RSS feed.
-You can easily display a range of information on your WordPress site such as news, social media comments, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are part of, you can easily add to your site the latest updates from an industry-related government department or authoritative site in your industry by simply adding content from their RSS feed.
+You can easily display a range of information on your WordPress site like news, Facebook comments, or content from thousands of sites using the WordPress RSS widget.

-(Add content from an RSS feed to the WordPress sidebar navigation area)
+(Add content from an RSS feed to the WordPress sidebar area)

-copy the feed URL from a website that publishes content that you would like to add to your site to your clipboard …
+copy the RSS feed from a site that publishes content that you want to display on your site to your clipboard …

 (Copy your feed URL to your clipboard)